nisalup/sagemaker-multimodel-gpu-fastapi/README.md

 # sagemaker-multimodel-gpu-fastapi
-Code to run a sample FastAPi app on sagemaker with multimodel GPU capabilities
+Code to run a sample FastAPI app on sagemaker with multimodel GPU capabilities.

+Linked to this article.

+Please note that this is a framework-agnostic skeletal implementation.
+You will have to integrate your ML models and frameworks into this code.